-At 8:15 PM local time on February 19, 1994, paramedics brought 31 year-old Gloria Ramirez to the emergency room at Riverside General Hospital in California, pictured below.
-While the medical professionals who worked on Ramirez did what they could to keep her alive, they were ultimately unsuccessful, and 45 minutes later, Ramirez, suffering from late stage cervical cancer, died.
+At 8:15 PM local time on February 19, 1994, paramedics brought 31-year-old Gloria Ramirez to the emergency room at Riverside General Hospital in California, pictured below.
+While the medical professionals who worked on Ramirez did what they could to keep her alive, they were ultimately unsuccessful, and 45 minutes later, Ramirez, suffering from late-stage cervical cancer, died.
 This is a story which, sadly, occurs daily in hospitals around the world.

 The details show how quickly this all unfolded.
 Ramirez came into the ER disoriented from her disease with a slower than normal heartbeat and irregular breathing patterns — at this point, all reasonable symptoms given her disease.
 She was given sedatives as doctors and nurses continued with varied treatment, including defibrillation.
 Along the way, the medical staff began to notice some odd details.
-Ramirez’s body had a soft luster to it, as if she had a thin layer of oil on her skin.
+Ramirez’s body had a soft luster to it as if she had a thin layer of oil on her skin.
 Her breath smelled garlicky.
 And when registered nurse Susan Kane went to draw blood from Ramirez, she noticed an ammonia-like smell coming from the tube.

 What was causing the fainting spells?
-At first, investigators called it a case of mass hysteria — noting that not everyone was affected by the so-called Toxic Lady, and that those who were most seriously afected merely fainted.
+At first, investigators called it a case of mass hysteria — noting that not everyone was affected by the so-called Toxic Lady, and that those who were most seriously affected merely fainted.
 But that did not add up as other details came in.
 To start, Kane, being the first to pass out, could not have done so in reaction to the others losing consciousness.
-As for Dr. Gorchynski, she argued that, as applied to her at least, mass hysteria was the wrong answer: her history of being cool under pressure; the fact that she and others developed other physical ailments (such asavascular necrosis in her knee); and of course, the slew of odd things going on with Ramirez’s body chemistry.
+As for Dr. Gorchynski, she argued that, as applied to her at least, mass hysteria was the wrong answer: her history of being cool under pressure; the fact that she and others developed other physical ailments (such as avascular necrosis in her knee); and of course, the slew of odd things going on with Ramirez’s body chemistry.
 And many others who fell ill did not have the same fainting spells.

 With mass hysteria not a viable cause, to date, no one is sure what caused this slew of reactions.
 The best guess?
 A seemingly impossible combination of reactions and coincidences, turning Ramirez’s failing kidneys — the ultimate cause of her death — into the source of poisonous gas.